 Simple, Clean HTML Code

 Server Side Includes and Cascading Style Sheets (CSS) enable web page content to be user edited, even with very limited technical background.
-The code below (a sample from Sastrugi's title revision page), permits simple editing to correct spelling errors or update content without a WYSIWYG editor or a knowledge of HTML.

 In addition to easy maintenance, some in the SEO community believe concise web sites do better in search engine results: The clean code suggests professional web design, and the Search Engine robots don't spend their "search budget" wading through irrelevant coding trivia to index content.